TassioCarmo/havard-cs50x-week6-python/README.md

 print(x + y)
 ```
 ### comparison
-We can compare strings directly with ==, and we can use or and and in our Boolean expressions.
+We can compare strings directly with <code>==</code>, and we can use or and and in our Boolean expressions.

 ### truncation
 is no longer an issue in python
 (We can get the same behavior as in C, truncation, with the // operator, like z = x // y.)

 ### Str

-There is no data type for individual characters only strs
+- There is no data type for individual characters aka <code>char</code> only strs

-we can use "" or '' as long as we are consistent
+- we can use "" or '' as long as we are consistent

 ```
 check if our string is in a list, after converting it to lowercase first: